 Lisa and Kristen Dobbin are Estonian-Canadian sisters from Toronto.
-Last year, they relocated to Tartu to try and become a little more like their Estonian grandmother.
+In 2012, they relocated to Tartu to try and become a little more like their Estonian grandmother.
 This is the second part in their series of articles, Lessons in Estonian culture for beginners.
-The first part can be found here.
-Their photo blog can be found at http://kalevi71.tumblr.com.
+The first part can be found here and the third one here.

 We both love to eat, and if we miss anything about our hometown of Toronto, it’s that on any given night, dinner might be Vietnamese pho, Italian pizza, Portugese BBQ chicken, Ethiopian tibs, or Caribbean roti.

 When we moved to Estonia last year, we were excited to explore the national food culture, so we asked around for traditional recipes and restaurant recommendations.
 A few people told us that no “real” Estonian cuisine exists, suggesting that the country’s menu is a mere amalgamation – a mix of dishes and ingredients favoured by the Germans, Russians, Swedes, Danes and Poles, who, at various times in history, have ruled this tiny nation.
 As one friend put it, true Estonian food can be boiled down to “porridge, cabbage and dirt.”